DeekshaSareen-code/DeekshaSareen-code/README.md

 - 👋 Hi, I’m @DeekshaSareen-code
-- 👀 I’m interested in Data Analytics and Full Stack Development
+- 👀 I’m interested in Full Stack Development
-- 🌱 3 years of coding experience in Angular, Typescript, Node.js.
+- 🌱 3 years of corporate experience in Angular, Typescript, Node.js, MongoDb.
+- 🎅🏻 Working on my own secret-santa app for the season.
+- 🧑🏻‍🎨 Love to sketch during my pass time.
-- 💞️ I’m looking to collaborate on anything that aligns with my goals and helps me grow... ;)
+- 💞️ "Eager to collaborate on projects that align with my goals, challenge my skills, and drive mutual growth and success... ;)
 - 📫 How to reach me : Instagram - deeks25, Email- deekshasareen97@gmail.com

 <!---